 Minah Song, Senior Paper Conservator, joined CCAHA in 2005.
-She has a B.A. in Sociology from Ehwa Woman’s University and a M.A. in East Asian Art History from the Academy of Korean Studies in Korea.
-She holds a M.A. in Conservation from Camberwell College of Arts, University of Arts London and has completed internships at the Hammersmith & Fulham Archives (London), Tate Britain (London), and the Library of Congress (Washington, DC), as well as a fellowship at the National Portrait Gallery (Washington, DC).
-She was an Andrew W. Mellon fellow at Worcester Art Museum (Worcester, MA).
+She has an MA in East Asian Art History from the Academy of Korean Studies in Korea and an MA in Conservation from Camberwell College of Arts, University of Arts London.
+She has completed internships at the Hammersmith & Fulham Archives in London, Tate Britain, and the Library of Congress in Washington, DC, as well as a fellowship at the National Portrait Gallery in Washington, DC.
+She was an Andrew W. Mellon fellow at Worcester Art Museum.
 In 2006, she was selected for the international course in Tokyo on “Conservation of Japanese Paper,” organized by ICCROM and the National Research Institute for Cultural Properties.
-Minah received an American Academy in Rome fellowship, funded by the William Penn Foundation, to study the collection of the Missionary Ethnological Museum at the Vatican Museums in May 2011.
+In 2011, Minah received an American Academy in Rome fellowship, funded by the William Penn Foundation, to study the collection of the Missionary Ethnological Museum at the Vatican Museums.

-At CCAHA, Minah is responsible for the conservation treatment of works of art on paper, maps, manuscripts, and parchments.
-Among numerous projects, she has treated a pastel by Mary Cassatt; prints by Picasso, Matisse, Blake, and Warhol; a drawing by Modigliani; a drawing of the U.S. Capital by T.U.
-Walter; and Asian objects such as Chinese and Japanese scrolls and prints, pith paintings, and Korean maps.
+At CCAHA, Minah is responsible for the conservation treatment of varieties of objects on paper and parchment.
+Among numerous projects, she has treated a pastel by Mary Cassatt; prints by Picasso, Matisse, Blake, and Warhol; a drawing by Modigliani; watercolors by Andrew Wyeth; a globe owned by Albert Einstein; illuminated manuscripts on parchment; Zuber wallpaper; and Asian materials such as Korean maps, ukiyo-e, scrolls, and screens.